Prior to joining DRD, Alasdair chaired Aviate Global LLP,

 advisory firm, DRD Partnership.
 He is also a

 Senior Advisor or Associate with a range of advisory, social

 enterprise and business intelligence firms.

 Jelena has a wide range of experience in international media

 relations, policy-making, litigation support and campaigning for

 many international clients.

-support primarily for clients from Russia and the CIS region.
+clients from Russia and the CIS region.